clangremlini/fet-loader/README.md

 ## License

-Distributed under the GPL-3.0 License.
+Distributed under the MIT License.
 See `LICENSE` for more information.

 ## Credits